splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

 Kubernetes log fields
 --------------------------------------------------------------------------

-Do not change the following fields, which Splunk Distribution of OpenTelemetry Collector injects into your Kubernetes logs:
+Do not change the following fields, which the Splunk Distribution of OpenTelemetry Collector injects into your Kubernetes logs:

 - ``k8s.cluster.name``
 - ``k8s.node.name``